 Last Updated July 10, 2021.

-Symple (Canada) Financial Group Ltd. (we, us, our) comply with the Personal Information Protection and Electronic Documents Act (“PIPEDA”).
-We recognise and acknowledge that protecting the privacy of individuals’ personal information is important and required under PIPEDA.
+Symple (Canada) Financial Group Ltd. (we, us, our) comply with the Personal Information Protection and Electronic Documents Act (“PIPEDA”), the Personal Information Protection Act (Alberta) and the Personal Information Protection Act (British Columbia), (collectively, “Canadian Privacy Laws”).
+We recognize and acknowledge that protecting the privacy of individuals’ personal information is important and required under Canadian Privacy Laws.

 This policy explains:

-- how we may use and disclose personal information we collect.
+- how we may use and disclose personal information we collect; and

 - how individuals can seek access to and correction of personal information we hold about them, lodge complaints with us in respect of how we handle personal information we hold about them and to make any related inquiry.